DaemonEngine/Urcheon/README.md

 urcheon package
 ```

-We can also pas the dpkdir path to Urcheon, this way:
+We can also pass the dpkdir path to Urcheon, this way:

 ```sh
 cd ..